nitroz3us/GPThreatIntel-Summarizer/README.md

     ```

 4. Access the web interface in your browser at http://localhost:5001.

+## Getting Started (Online)

+1. Access the web interface in your browser at https://gp-threat-intel-summarizer.vercel.app/

 ## Usage
 - Enter your OpenAI API Key, which can be found here